wohshon/jboss-daytrader/README.md

 DayTrader on Red Hat JBoss EAP
 ==============================

+Forked project, made changes to the jms destinations to work on on premise EAP 7 and set a context root as well.

 This project is a port of the Apache Geronimo project's DayTrader application to run on [JBoss EAP](https://developers.redhat.com/products/eap/overview/) 6 (Java EE 6) and JBoss EAP 7 (Java EE 7).
 It can be built and deployed to a standalone JBoss EAP instance or deployed to [Red Hat OpenShift](https://access.redhat.com/documentation/en/openshift-container-platform/) using the supplied OpenShift template.